 Berberine is a natural active principle which takes its name from the Berberidaceae plant family from which it was first extracted.
 One of the best-known of these plants is the shrub barberry, or to give it its scientific name, Berberis vulgaris.
 Berberine is found in the small berries produced by the barberry plant.
 Nowadays, this is the main source of berberine but it has also been identified in other plants of the berberidaceae family including the species Berberis aristata and Berberis petiolaris.
 It is also present in other plant groups, particularly Ranunculaceae (Coptis chinensis, Coptis teeta…), Papaveraceae (Chelidonium malus, Sanguinaria canadensis…), Menispermaceae (Tinospora cordifolia…), Rutaceae, (Phellodendron amurense…), Fumariaceae and Annonaceae.

 The berberine-producing berberidaceae family features significantly in traditional Asian pharmacopoeia.
 Several of its plants are referred to in the texts of Chinese and Ayurvedic medicine.
 These medicinal plants are traditionally used for their anti-diarrhea, anti-microbial and anti-protozoal activity.
 These powerful infection-fighting effects have since been attributed by science to several active principles including berberine.
 Over the years, research has revealed a number of other benefits for this natural active principle, particularly for the control of type 2 diabetes.
-You may have heard about the link between berberine and metformin, an oral anti-diabetes drug widely used in the initial management of type 2 diabetes.
+You may have heard about the link between berberine and an oral anti-diabetes drug widely used in the initial management of type 2 diabetes.
 We explore this further in the next paragraph.

-As a result of its metformin-like effects, berberine has been the subject of numerous scientific studies in recent years.
+As a result of its medication-like effects, berberine has been the subject of numerous scientific studies in recent years.
 Though by no means exhaustive, some of the most recent findings are outlined in the following paragraphs.

 Antioxidant power.
 Like many phytonutrients, berberine acts as a natural antioxidant.
 This means it is able to combat oxidative stress, a process characterised by the production of reactive species in the body, which causes significant damage to cells and thus contributes to cellular aging.